 \subsection{Memory Module}

 Consider $N \in \mathbb{R}^{p \times k }$ as the sequence of historical LSTM embeddings, with length $p$ and embedding dimension $k$, that we would like to model as the memory.
 It can be seen as a queue structure with length $p$ and each data element within the queue has a dimension of $k$.
 We adapt the S-LSTM model to represent the memory module of the proposed framework.
 It extends the general sequential structure in LSTMs to a bottom up tree structure composed of a compressed representation of children nodes to a parent node.
-This provides us with a principled way of considering long-distance interactions between memory inputs, and avoids the current drawbacks of LSTM models when handling lengthy sequences (\cite{enhancingCombining}).
-In order to preserve the simplicity we only represent the recursive-LSTM structure as a binary tree, where each parent node has a maximum of two child nodes; however the extension of this model to any tree structure is straightforward.
+This provides us with a principled way of considering long-distance interactions between memory inputs, and avoids the current drawbacks of LSTM models when handling lengthy sequences \cite{enhancingCombining}.
+For simplicity, we represent the recursive-LSTM structure as a binary tree, where each parent node has two child nodes; however the extension of this model to any tree structure is straightforward.